ploigos/argocd-tekton-reference/docs/Demo.md

 This demo focus on providing an x-as-a-service model for software delivery.
 This is achieved by providing a REST endpoint for each application archetype.
 This endpoint is consumed as a webook via a GitRepo and triggered via a push to some branch.
 It does not matter if the output artifact is a runtime (Quarkus) or a simple shared library.

-The following are possible application archetypes
+The following are possible application archetypes:
 * Java Maven - A Java-based application that uses the Maven build, test, and package tool.
 * Java Gradle - A Java-based application uses the Gradle build, test, and package tool.
 * JavaScript NPM - A JavaScript application that uses the Node Package Manager (NPM) as the interface for the build, test, and package tool(s).